Spots to merrily explore SLO CAL this holiday season

 Morro Bay is a quaint fishing village that celebrates its roots over the festive period with trees made from crab pots, seasonal Dungeness crab and saltwater taffy to indulge in, plus many opportunities to get out on the water.
 Delicious Morro Bay oysters are a must every holiday season.
 Try a half dozen on the half shell from both Morro Bay Oyster Company and Grassy Bar Oyster Company, both of which have retail establishments on the Embarcadero.
 Yes, that means you can take some fresh morsels back to your vacation rental, if you so desire!
 Waterfront dining is a big draw each holiday season.
 Stax Wine Bar and Bistro is a great place to sip wines sourced from SLO CAL's diverse microclimates.

-While there is no formal boat parade this year due to COVID-19, peek around at night to maybe catch a glimpse of one or two local boats decked out for the season.
+Catch a glimpse of the local boats decked out for the season with holiday lights.
 The largest commercial crab pot "tree" will be going up at the south T-Pier to provide some local holiday flair.
-Smaller crab pot trees will be dotted around town, so see if you can catch them all.
-Grab a wreath making kit from the Art Center Morro Bay to make your own succulent wreath and follow along on Nov.
-29 and Dec.
-6.
+Smaller crab pot trees will be dotted around town, so see if you can catch them all or, grab a wreath making kit from the Art Center Morro Bay to make your own succulent wreath.

-Taste Edna Valley, SLO and Arroyo Grande this holiday season
+Taste Edna Valley, San Luis Obispo and Arroyo Grande this holiday season

 No matter which holiday you're in town for, the SLO CAL Coast is rife with flavorful gifts sure to put a twinkle in your eye.
 Just four miles from the beach and boasting more than 30 wineries, you'll find Edna and Arroyo Grande Valleys—two renowned wine regions you won't want to miss on your next holiday adventure.
 Explore a whole new world of wine and food crafted to be enjoyed together.
 Sip famous Pinot Noir, Chardonnay, and aromatic white varieties like Albariño, all of which are known for exceptional balance due to their coastal growing conditions.
 The Southern Charm Wine Trail also includes an array of nearby tasting rooms perfect for toasting the season, including Laetitia Vineyard & Winery, Verdad & Lindquist Family Wines, Talley Vineyards and more.

-Holiday flair in San Luis Obispo this year will safely be celebrated with Mission Plaza's Light Up Downtown.
+Holiday flair in San Luis Obispo is celebrated with Mission Plaza's Light Up Downtown.
 A life-size Santa cutout will be outside of his house for photos, and surrounded by creative and family-friendly activities during the day and night.
-Drop off letters for Santa, and this year, children will receive a letter back!
-Grab a free activity book, available at shops around downtown and online (beginning Nov 28) to participate in The Search for Santa’s Mouse Scavenger Hunt.
-The socially-distanced Menorah lighting ceremony, coordinated by the JCC-Federation, happens outside the steps of the Mission in San Luis Obispo each night of Hanukkah at 5pm, December 10–17.
+Drop off letters for Santa and grab a free activity book, available at shops around downtown and online to participate in The Search for Santa’s Mouse Scavenger Hunt.
+The Menorah lighting ceremony, coordinated by the JCC-Federation, happens outside the steps of the Mission in San Luis Obispo each night of Hanukkah.
 Downtown businesses will celebrate the holidays with inspired window displays.
 Scan the QR code on your favorite shop window and vote for the one you think is the best!
 Madonna Inn is also a must-see sight for holiday cheer.
 Reindeer, ornaments and lit trees are sure to get everyone in the mood to celebrate.

 North County Fun In Atascadero and Paso Robles

 Nearby Atascadero is also centered around a town square known as Sunken Gardens.
 Downtown businesses will be competitively decorated and open for holiday shopping and dining.
-Neighborhood maps will also create a trail to tour the top-lit spots.
-The Charles Paddock Zoo’s annual Holiday Magic event is virtual this year due to COVID, so anyone can join on December 19th.
-Atascadero festivities officially kick off on December 4th with the annual countdown to light up Historic City Hall.
-Due to COVID-19, “Light up the Downtown” will be drive-in style.
-Rumor has it that the Claus’ will have a couple of their famous reindeer on site for photo opportunities.
-After the lighting, Atascadero High School will hold their Glow, Shine, Sparkle Reverse Holiday Parade on High School Hill.
-Each of the school clubs and organizations will be creating a standing float.
-Two annual holiday events, Holiday Walk Around the Lake at Atascadero Lake and Winter Wonderland, have been rescheduled for 2021.
+The Charles Paddock Zoo hosts an annual Holiday Magic event open to all.
+Atascadero festivities also include the annual countdown to light up Historic City Hall, a Holiday Walk Around the Atascadero Lake and Winter Wonderland.
+Rumor has it that the Claus’ may even have a couple of their famous reindeer on site for photo opportunities.

 Outdoors for the Holiday